sunilabrahamindia/sunilabraham/articles/sunil-abraham-project.md

 - 11 December 2025 (Thursday) — The Sunil Abraham Project reached the milestone of 200 articles with the publication of [*2012: The Year Social Media Came of Age in India*](/media/2012-the-year-social-media-came-of-age-in-india/).
 - 18 December 2025 (Thursday) — The Sunil Abraham Project completed 250 articles with the publication of [*Big Brother Watches*](/media/big-brother-watches-telegraph-india/).
 - 22 December 2025 (Monday) — The publication of [*India Debates Limits to Freedom of Expression*](/media/india-debates-limits-to-freedom-of-expression/) marked the completion of 300 articles.

+### 2026
+- 1 January 2026 (Thursday) — Version 1.0 of the Sunil Abraham Project was released, marking a major structural and editorial milestone.
+The release consolidated earlier work and set the foundation for long-term organisation and navigation.
+For an overview of this milestone, see the [Version 1.0 Lookback](/versions/1.0/).
+- 4 January 2026 (Sunday) — The Sunil Abraham Project reached 400 articles with the publication of [*Plagiarism Is Rampant in Indian Food Writing*](/media/plagiarism-rampant-indian-food-writing-scroll/).